Jpipe001/METAR/README.md

 Note: With less than 50 LEDS an external Power Supply is not neccessary and can be driven by the ESP32 but at minimal brightness.

 + MOUNTING OF LEDS : I found it useful to mark the led strip with an arrow on the positive connection showing data in/out direction to make it easier to wire up later.
++ Cut the led strip up and tin the connections.
-Push a pin through the front of the chart where you want place the led, then turn the chart over and place the led over the hole.
++ Push a pin through the front of the chart where you want place the led, then turn the chart over and place the led over the hole.
 I used Scotch Tape to keep it in place.
 Note, keep the wires as short as possible.

 + The idea is mount the LEDS behind a Chart so the light shines through the chart.